siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ```

 !!! note
-    Similar operations can also be done time with `time` window and `timeBatch` window and for others.
+    Similar operations can be done based on time via `time` windows and `timeBatch` windows and for others.
-    Code segments such as `#window.time(10 min)` will consider events in last 10 minutes in a sliding manner and `#window.timeBatch(2 min)` will consider events every 2 minutes in a tumbling manner.
+    Code segments such as `#window.time(10 min)` considers events that arrive during the last 10 minutes in a sliding manner, and the `#window.timeBatch(2 min)` considers events that arrive every 2 minutes in a tumbling manner.

-Following are some inbuilt windows shipped with Siddhi, for more window types refer execution <a target="_blank" href="https://wso2.github.io/siddhi/extensions/">extensions</a>.
+Following are some inbuilt windows shipped with Siddhi.
+For more window types, see execution <a target="_blank" href="https://wso2.github.io/siddhi/extensions/">extensions</a>.

 * time
 * timeBatch